Best use for Bluebook

 Step 3

-Return to official practice when the leak has enough proof behind it.
+Return to official practice when the issue has enough evidence behind it.

 Trust note